Minimum Wage Mythbusters

 Myth: Raising the federal tipped minimum wage ($2.13 per hour since 1991) would hurt restaurants.

-Not true: In California, employers are required to pay servers the full minimum wage of $9 per hour - before tips.
-Even with a recent increase in the minimum wage, the National Restaurant Association projects California restaurant sales will outpace the U.S. average in 2014.
+Not true: In California, employers are required to pay servers the full minimum wage of $9 per hour before tips.
+Even with a 2014 increase in the minimum wage, the National Restaurant Association projects California restaurant sales will outpace all but only a handful of states in 2015.

 Myth: Raising the federal tipped minimum wage ($2.13 per hour since 1991) would lead to restaurant job losses.

-Not true: Employers in San Francisco must pay tipped workers the full minimum wage of $10.74 per hour – before tips.
+Not true: As of May 2015, employers in San Francisco must pay tipped workers the full minimum wage of $12.25 per hour before tips.
 Yet, the San Francisco leisure and hospitality industry, which includes full-service restaurants, has experienced positive job growth this year, including following the most recent minimum wage increase.